 Roles and Responsibilities Form:

-This is one of the methods that we use to prioritise candidates for interview.
+All applicants who meet the minimum academic requirements will be issued with a Roles and Responsibilities form which must be completed and returned within the deadline provided.
+We use the Roles and Responsibilities Form as part of the 3 stage shortlisting criteria.
 The form will seek evidence of commitment to work experience, voluntary work, exposure to a caring or supportive roles, the value of the work/role you undertook, the level of responsibility taken in any of the above roles, an example of a situation where you did something that had a significant beneficial outcome for another person and any exceptional achievements or circumstances.

 We don’t give credit simply for titles, naming programmes that you have completed, listing shadowing opportunities given to you or anything you watched somebody else do.

 The Roles and Responsibilities form provides an opportunity for you to provide evidence of commitment and personal characteristics appropriate for a future doctor.

 You will have an opportunity to discuss your UCAS Personal Statement and your Roles and Responsibilites form at the Multi-Mini Interview.